Which Grasses Aggravate My Allergies?

 So, last year in Amsterdam I did a talk that was called Over-Instrumented Running, so I guess this one is even more over-instrument running than it was last year because it went somewhat more crazy.

-So, I’ll show you here, I made some heatmaps of kind of merging these streams of data.
+So, I’ll show you here, I made some heatmaps by merging these streams of data together.
 So, these are two workouts where I also did, I also wore the GoPro camera.
 And you can see the first workout I did 139 observations while I was running.
 So, I was carrying it in my pocket here and I would just press it immediately when I felt it, so it wasn’t any hassle.

 I’ve been doing more than 120,000 observations over the years using a Smartphone app, and that wouldn’t be a way of doing this kind of tracking because it would interfere with the flow of the running experience and it might even be a safety concern right to pull out a Smartphone when you’re running.